-Voters with disabilities must not only be able to cast their vote privately and independently, but they also must be provided with ample space to allow for a potential mobility device or person accompanying the voter to provide assistance.
+Voters with disabilities must be able to cast their vote privately and independently.
+They must also be provided with enough space to allow for a potential mobility device or person accompanying the voter to provide assistance.
 Further, voters with disabilities may have assistive technology or personal notes that they need to place within their reach.
 They may also need room to place the printed ballot on a flat surface when using simple personal technology, such as magnifiers.

-Voting Booth Arrangement with Accessible Voting Area
+Voting Booth Arrangement with Accessible Voting